erinfox/talks/README.md

-# Conference Talks,Podcasts, and Writing by Erin Fox
+# Conference Talks, Podcasts, and Writing by Erin Fox

 A collection of conference talks I have given with their recording and article (if available) as well as question organizations should answer if asking me to speak.